DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/06-03 Mikel Environmental Asset Notes.md

 ### Note About the Rotation of Some Assets

 If you notice that any of the pieces are strangely rotated (like a wall is laying flat on the ground or a floor is standing up), let us know.
 That might have been a mistake

+### Note about the Scale of Some Assets

+I believe all of the assets are scaled properly.
+Some even have their dimensions in their names.

+BUT, if you notice that an asset's name doesn't match it's dimensions, let us know.
+There may have been a mistake when making the static mesh in-engine.